Star Formation and Chemical Enrichment in Protoclusters

 See Sec~\ref{sec:concetration} for a more detailed comparison.

-In this paper, we examine the SFH and chemical enrichment in PCs and Cores, and highlight the contrast between the PC regions and Core regions using large box zoom-in cosmological hydrodynamic simulations.
-Our work will help reveal the chemical enrichment in the universe using PCs as unique probes, and also constrain the details of feedback models in simulations.
+In this paper, we examine the SFH and chemical enrichment in PCs and Cores, highlighting the contrast between the PC and Core regions using large box zoom-in cosmological hydrodynamic simulations.
+In our simulations, we employ kinetic and thermal SN feedback, which is determined by the Sedov–Taylor self-similar solution.
+We also adopted a cooling shutdown mechanism to enhance the effectiveness of thermal feedback \citep{Shimizu19}, as opposed to using stochastic thermal feedback \citep{Schaye2015MNRAS} or a wind model \citep{Pillepich_2018_model}.
+Furthermore, we utilize a new chemical evolution model that incorporates the yields of hypernovae (HNe) in {\SNII} \citep{Nomoto13}, metallicity-dependent yields of SN Ia based on 3D simulations \citep{Seitenzahl2013MNRAS}, yields of low- and intermediate-mass AGB stars \citep{Karakas10}, and yields of high-mass AGB stars \citep{Doherty2014MNRAS}.
+Our work will help reveal the chemical enrichment in the universe using PCs as unique probes and constrain the details of simulation feedback models.